 – High in Omega – 3 fatty acids.

 – Iron, Zinc and Manganese.

 – Good source of monosaturated fat (2g), this is the good fat that your body needs.

 – Saturated fat (1.6g), this fat isn’t as good as mono-, but it’s not bad either, because it hasn’t been damaged by oxidation.

 – Small amounts of polyunsaturated fat (.70g), this one you can avoid as much as possible.

 One reason many people freak out over eggs is because the cholesterol “number” is so high, and most of it is concentrated in the yolk – the best part, by the way!
 If only they knew the facts about cholesterol.
 The cholesterol in eggs is dietary cholesterol, which means it’s good for you – your body needs it and can use it.
 For many years egg cholesterol was made out to be the bad guy / girl and associated with low – density lipoprotein (LDL) or “bad” cholesterol.

-If you have a high LDL number it doesn’t necessarily mean a bad thing.
-It’s only bad if the particle size is small, which means it can penetrate the arterial walls and cause plaque to build – up.
+If you have a high LDL number it doesn’t necessarily have to be a bad thing.
+It’s only bad if the particle size is small, which means it can penetrate the arterial walls and cause plaque to build up.
 On the other hand, if the particle size is large, that’s good, because it won’t be able to pass through the wall.
-Unfortunately, too many doctors don’t order the right blood work, and fail to interpret blood chemistry within the framework of “optimal health” ranges.
+Unfortunately, too many doctors don’t order the right blood work, and fail to interpret the blood chemistry within the framework of “optimal health” ranges.

 Eggs are a great source of protein (6g), which is mainly concentrated in the egg whites.
-2 eggs provide the same amount of protein as 100g of meat or fish.
+Two eggs provide the same amount of protein as 100 grams of meat or fish.